District Policies & Guidelines

 Required Title IX Training

 In response to 34 CFR Part 106.45(b)(10) – 2020 Title IX Regulations it is the District’s policy to publicly post training materials used to train personnel responsible for addressing Title IX inquiries and complaints.
-Updated Title IX training has been scheduled and training materials will be posted here soon.
-The District’s complete Title IX policy is linked below for reference.
+The District’s complete Title IX policy and the link to the Title IX training materials are linked below for reference.

 Freedom of Expression